 Ahreum LEE (ITLD) - Microfinance and UNCITRAL texts on electronic commerce

 The session discussed some of the most recent and important technological and institutional innovations affecting access to microfinance.

 Legal and regulatory aspects of microfinance

-Albi RODRIGUEZ JARAMILO (Venezuela) - Aspectos legales y regulatorios de las microfinanzas (Creación y puesta en funcionamiento de la Corte Arbitral Microfinanciera / Huancayo-Perú)
+Albi RODRIGUEZ JARAMILO (Venezuela (Bolivarian Republic of)) - Aspectos legales y regulatorios de las microfinanzas (Creación y puesta en funcionamiento de la Corte Arbitral Microfinanciera / Huancayo-Perú)

-Mike DENNIS (USA) - Some legal and regulatory issues relating to microfinance
+Mike DENNIS (United States of America) - Some legal and regulatory issues relating to microfinance

 Stéphanie KPENOU (ADIE, France) - Les cadres réglementaires français et européen du microcrédit

 Sergio NAVAJAS (IADB) - Effective regulation and supervision of microfinance operations

 The session looked at key legal and regulatory issues of microfinance (e.g. legal forms of microfinance institutions, conditions of loan, interest rates) both at regional and country level.

 Proportionate regulation and supervision of microfinance - key issues